Abu Dhabi Exports Office signs $235mln syndicated loan agreement to boost UAE trade with Trafigura

 The agreement was signed by Khalil Fadel Al Mansoori, Executive Director of the Abu Dhabi Exports Office, alongside representatives of Trafigura, SMBC, and CBD.
 Officials from Abu Dhabi Fund for Development and other participating entities also attended the signing ceremony.

-Mohamed Saif Al Suwaidi, Director-General of Abu Dhabi Fund for Development and Chairman of the Exports Executive Committee at the Abu Dhabi Exports Office, said, “This agreement is a testament to ADEX’s mission of empowering UAE businesses to compete globally.
+His Excellency Mohamed Saif Al Suwaidi, Director General of Abu Dhabi Fund for Development and Chairman of the Exports Executive Committee at the Abu Dhabi Exports Office, said: “This agreement is a testament to ADEX’s mission of empowering UAE businesses to compete globally.
 By providing flexible financial solutions, we are unlocking opportunities for national companies to expand into new markets, drive sustainable economic growth, and strengthen the UAE’s role as a bridge between regional and global trade networks.”

-Laurent Christophe, Group Treasurer for Trafigura emphasised the transformative potential of the agreement, “This collaboration allows us to integrate high-quality UAE commodities into our global supply chains, reaching fast-growing markets while supporting the UAE’s economic ambitions.
+Laurent Christophe, Group Treasurer for Trafigura emphasized the transformative potential of the agreement: “This collaboration allows us to integrate high-quality UAE commodities into our global supply chains, reaching fast-growing markets while supporting the UAE’s economic ambitions.
 Together with ADEX, SMBC and CBD, we are further integrating the country’s resources into international supply chains and contributing to the UAE’s vision of long-term prosperity.”

-Highlighting the UAE’s strategic significance, Jonathan Joseph-Horne, Co-Head of Global Trade Finance Department, EMEA at Sumitomo Mitsui Banking Corporation, said, “As a global financial leader, we recognise the UAE’s growing influence in shaping international trade.
+Highlighting the UAE’s strategic significance, Jonathan Joseph-Horne, Co-Head of Global Trade Finance Department, EMEA at Sumitomo Mitsui Banking Corporation n, said: “As a global financial leader, we recognize the UAE’s growing influence in shaping international trade.
 This agreement reflects confidence in the UAE’s export capabilities and its commitment to sustainable development.
 We are proud to support initiatives that enhance cross-border economic resilience and align with the UAE’s diversification agenda.”

 The agreement marks a milestone in the UAE’s journey towards a diversified, future-ready economy.
 By connecting UAE exporters to Trafigura’s global networks, ADEX continues to champion sustainable trade practices while supporting the UAE’s broader economic objectives enshrined in the Abu Dhabi Economic Vision 2030 and We the UAE 2031, while also highlighting the power of public-private partnerships in achieving shared economic success.